Billy Porter from 'Pose' and Peter Dinklage from 'Game of Thrones' also landed noms with significance.

 With several acclaimed series in contention, including some in their final seasons, the Television Academy had plenty to choose from when voting on nominations for the 71st annual Primetime Emmy Awards — and many of the noms were historic for various reasons.

 Game and Thrones and Veep both ended their series runs and have now joined an elite category of television shows nominated for every single season of their shows.

 Meanwhile, Peter Dinklage from Game of Thrones extended his record for most best supporting actor nominations, with this year’s being his eighth.
 And, if she wins, Veep star Julia Louis-Dreyfus will break Cloris Leachman’s record for most overall acting wins.

 With the 2019 Emmys approaching (the show airs Sept.
-22 on Fox), take a look at the other milestones reached this year by the nominees.
+22 on Fox), take a look at the other milestones reached by this year's nominees.

-Ted Danson extended his record of most nominations for leading actor in a comedy series from 12 to 13 nominations this year.
-He previously won the award in 1990 and 1993 for his role as Sam Malone in Cheers.
+Ted Danson extended his record of most nominations for leading actor in a comedy series from 12 to 13 this year.
+He previously won the award in 1990 and 1993 for his role as Sam Malone on NBC's Cheers.

-This year, he was nominated for his role as the afterlife “architect” Michael in The Good Place, which also was nominated for outstanding comedy series.
+This year, he was nominated for his role as the afterlife “architect” Michael on NBC's The Good Place, which also was nominated for outstanding comedy series.

-Outside of his nominations in comedies, he was nominated for best supporting actor in a drama series in Damages as Arthur Frobisher.
+Outside of his nominations in comedies, he was nominated for best supporting actor in a drama series for Damages.
 Throughout his career, Danson has received a total of 17 nominations.

-With his portrayal of Tyrion Lannister, Dinklage has received eight best supporting actor nominations for his role and extended his record for most noms for a single performer in a drama, male or female this year.
+For his portrayal of Tyrion Lannister on HBO's Game of Thrones, Dinklage has received eight best supporting actor nominations and this year extended his record for most noms for a single performer, male or female, in a drama.